Top 5 NHL Playoff Beards

-Lanny McDonald and his famous mustache had a long career with the NHL.
-Over the course of 18 seasons he played for three teams: the Toronto Maple Leaves, the Colorado Rockies, and the Calgary Flames.
+Lanny McDonald and his famous mustache had a long career in the NHL.
+Over the course of 18 seasons, he played for three teams: the Toronto Maple Leaves, the Colorado Rockies, and the Calgary Flames.

-Although he was famous for his mustache, he decided to compliment it with a playoff beard when the Calgary Flames went to the NHL Playoffs in 1989.
+Although he was famous for his mustache, he decided to complement it with a playoff beard when the Calgary Flames went to the NHL Playoffs in 1989.
 This also happened to be his final season with the NHL.
-McDonald definitely went out in style since in his last game he won the Stanley Cup Finals while sporting his impressive facial hair.
+McDonald definitely went out in style since, in his last game, he won the Stanley Cup Finals while sporting his impressive facial hair.

 After retiring, he stayed with the Flames as their VP.
-He also later got inducted to the Hockey Hall of Fame for his achievements in the NHL.
-In addition to this feat, many devot hockey fans still remember McDonald as the hockey player with the best facial hair of all time.
+He also later got inducted into the Hockey Hall of Fame for his achievements in the NHL.
+In addition to this feat, many devout hockey fans still remember McDonald as the hockey player with the best facial hair of all time.

-His hair and beard eventually grew back and he was able to lead the Sharks to their first Stanley Cup Finals since 1991 in 2016 with a very full playoff beard.
-Unfortunately, the Sharks didn’t win in the Finals but there still might be more chances to see Burns and his playoff beard in future seasons.
+His hair and beard eventually grew back, and he was able to lead the Sharks to their first Stanley Cup Finals since 1991 in 2016 with a full playoff beard.
+Unfortunately, the Sharks didn’t win in the Finals, but there still might be more chances to see Burns and his playoff beard in future seasons.

 Mike Commodore bounced around between various clubs and 11 NHL teams before retiring from playing hockey in 2014.
 Although he played for many teams, his most successful experience was his 2005-2006 season with the Carolina Hurricanes.

 Paul Mara’s impressive playoff beard has graced TV screens many times throughout his hockey career.
-In his 12 seasons with the NHL he played for six different teams and made the playoffs five times.
-He played as a defenseman during his time in the professional league.
+He played for six different teams in his 12 seasons with the NHL and made the playoffs five times.
+He played as a defenseman during his time in the NHL.

 Mara started with the Tampa Bay Lightning for three years before being traded to the Phoenix Coyotes.
 He had his first playoff appearance with the Coyotes in 2002.
 He later played for the New York Rangers for three consecutive seasons and made the playoffs each time with them.
-These were from 2007-2009.
-Mara’s final playoff experience was in 2011 with the Montreal Canadians.
+These were from 2007 to 2009.
+Mara’s final playoff experience was in 2011 with the Montreal Canadiens.

-Despite making the playoffs five times, Mara was never able to win before retiring from playing hockey in 2013.
-Although he never won a Stanley Cup Trophy he is continually recognized for his memorable playoff beards.
+Despite making the playoffs five times, Mara was never able to win the Stanley Cup before retiring from playing hockey in 2013.
+Although he never won a Stanley Cup Trophy, he is continually recognized for his memorable playoff beards.

 Unfortunately, he was never able to win a Stanley Cup Final despite coming close with the Flyers in 2010.
 He followed the loss by having a great personal 2010-2011 season and was invited to play in the All-Star Game.

-The tradition began with the New York Islanders in the 80’s.
-Back then most of the players had facial hair all the time.
+The playoff beard tradition began with the New York Islanders in the 80’s.
+Back then, most of the players had facial hair all the time.
 However, when they went on a winning streak, the superstitious players didn’t want to change anything.
-So they would let their beards grow in order to avoid shaving and messing up the good luck.
+So they would let their beards grow in order to avoid shaving and messing up their good luck.
 This good luck charm must’ve worked because they won four Stanley Cup championships in a row.
-Eventually other teams caught on and grew playoff beards themselves.
+Eventually, other teams caught on and grew playoff beards themselves.